SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction

 \section{Related Work}

-Over the past decade, the field of LiDAR odometry (LO) and LiDAR-inertial odometry (LIO) has undergone significant evolutionary development, progressing through three distinct research phases.
-During the initial phase, research efforts were primarily focused on achieving high-precision localization and robust mapping capabilities, resulting in the development of sophisticated yet stable LO/LIO systems.
-The successful attainment of these fundamental requirements for practical applications subsequently catalyzed a paradigm shift in research focus towards system optimization and lightweight implementation.
-This second phase witnessed the emergence of numerous computationally efficient systems that maintained operational reliability while achieving substantial computational efficiency improvements.
-Currently, with the established reliability and computational efficiency of contemporary LO/LIO systems, the research frontier has advanced to address the fundamental limitation imposed by the inherent low acquisition frequency of 3D LiDAR sensors, which has historically constrained the output frequency of lightweight systems.
-This section systematically reviews and analyzes the landmark works that have shaped these three critical phases.
+Over the past decade, LiDAR odometry (LO) and LiDAR-inertial odometry (LIO) have evolved through three distinct research phases.
+The initial phase focused on high-precision localization and robust mapping, establishing the foundational requirements for practical deployment.
+This success shifted attention to system optimization and lightweight implementation, leading to the development of computationally efficient yet reliable systems.
+More recently, the research frontier has advanced to overcome the inherent low acquisition frequency of 3D LiDAR sensors, which has long constrained the output rates of lightweight systems.
+This section systematically reviews the landmark works that have defined these three critical phases.